 Preparation of the financial statements requires the use of management judgement, estimates and assumptions that affect reported amounts and the application of policies.
-The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable.
 Actual results may differ from these estimates.

-Discussion of the critical accounting estimates, which include complex or subjective decisions or assessments, are covered in Note 2.
+Discussion of the critical accounting estimates, which include complex or subjective decisions or assessments, are covered in note 2.
 Such estimates will require review in future periods.